Cost of Living in Chicago in 2026

 Utilities and Internet Costs

 Chicago experiences all four seasons, which means utility costs fluctuate throughout the year.
-Summers can get humid, making air conditioning a necessity, while winters bring freezing temperatures that drive up heating costs.
-Planning ahead and using energy-efficient appliances can help manage expenses.
+Summers can be humid, while winters bring freezing temperatures that increase heating costs.

 Monthly utility costs depend on the size of your apartment and usage but typically include electricity, heating, cooling, water, and trash.